Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Payment Characterization for Nonbossy Mechanisms

 \begin{proposition} All the above settings have the upper semilattice property, and therefore admit the payment characterization. \end{proposition}

 We now present our payment characterization for nonbossy mechanisms in such environments.
-Our characterization states that whenever the environment has the upper semilattice property, then for any IC and NB mechanism, the payment rule can be written as a function of the outcome vector only.
+Our characterization states that whenever the environment has the upper semilattice property, for any PIC and NB mechanism, the payment rule can be written as a function of the outcome vector only.